HRX RFID Proximity Readers

 Indoor or Outdoor Installation

-All HRX proximity readers can be housed in a waterproof IP rated enclosure for external installations
+Every HRX proximity reader can be housed in a waterproof IP-rated enclosure for external installations.